Bruins–Canadiens rivalry: Consecutive playoff meetings

 After meeting in the playoffs every year from 1984 to 1992, the rivalry took a year off in 1993.
 The reason was because the Bruins, who had won the Adams Division with 109 points, were swept in the opening round of the playoffs by the Buffalo Sabres on Brad May's famous "May Day" goal.
 With the Bruins and the Pittsburgh Penguins eliminated in the first and second rounds, respectively, it made the Canadiens' road to their 24th Stanley Cup much easier.
-After losing the first two games of their opening round series to the Quebec Nordiques, the Canadiens began an incredible run by winning 11 consecutive games, a record set by the Chicago Blackhawks and tied by Pittsburgh the year before, and also set a playoff record by winning ten consecutive overtime games in a single postseason.
+After losing the first two games of their opening round series to the Quebec Nordiques, the Canadiens began an incredible run by winning 11 consecutive games, a record set by the Chicago Blackhawks and tied by Pittsburgh the year before, and also set a playoff record by winning 10 consecutive overtime games in a single postseason.

 1990s realignments

 When the NHL realigned for the 1993–94 season, they renamed the conferences and divisions to reflect geography and changed the playoff format.
 The realignment solidified the rivalry between the Bruins and Canadiens.
 The Canadiens entered the playoffs seeded fifth in the Eastern Conference, the Bruins fourth.
 The Canadiens, however, were again knocked out in the first round by the Bruins, this time in seven games.
-That playoff series is best known for the Canadiens' Patrick Roy, after he came down with appendicitis and missed Game 3, convincing doctors to let him return for Game 4 where he made 39 saves in his team's 5–2 victory.
+That playoff series is best known for the Canadiens' Patrick Roy, after he came down with appendicitis and missed game three, convincing doctors to let him return for game four where he made 39 saves in his team's 5–2 victory.

-With the NHL expanding to include the Nashville Predators, Atlanta Thrashers (today's Winnipeg Jets), Columbus Blue Jackets and Minnesota Wild between the 1998–99 and 2000–01 seasons, the NHL realigned again, splitting each conference into three divisions of five teams each in 1998.
+With the NHL expanding to include the Nashville Predators, Atlanta Thrashers (current Winnipeg Jets), Columbus Blue Jackets and Minnesota Wild between the 1998–99 and 2000–01 seasons, the NHL realigned again, splitting each conference into three divisions of five teams each in 1998.